 Your education section is an important part of writing a professional resume, especially if your qualifications are directly relevant to the job.

-Focus on including degrees, institutions, dates, and any notable achievements or coursework relevant to the role.
+Focus on including degrees, institutions, dates, and any standout achievements or coursework that are relevant to the role.

 Example of an Education section